ProjitB/projitb.github.io/debugging/debugging.md

 FATAL: kernel too old
 ```

 Thought I had the latest headers?
 A bunch of digging later I realized the error was due to my host kernel's version.
-I was running ubuntu/xenial64 in vagrant which had some 4.x kernel headers.
+I was running ubuntu/xenial64 (rather than the later ubuntu/bionic64) in vagrant which had some 4.x kernel headers.
 Ok so upgrade them right?
 Turns during the upgrade process, I needed `libssl1.1` or greater.
 Tried upgrading libssl, but apparently installing other versions of libssl on ubuntu 16.04 can completely mess up the system.
 So I copied over my rootfs.tar file to my laptop, and created a new vm running bionic beaver (ubuntu 18.04, and is fine with libssl1.1).
 However, when I went to actually upgrade the headers, on restart, my /vagrant synced folder wasn't being recognized.
 ```
 Vagrant was unable to mount VirtualBox shared folders.
 This is usually